 Setting up the Change Management Process for Success

 Imagine this scenario: Your company is preparing for organizational change now or in the coming months.
 Maybe you need to restructure in order to drive greater productivity and revenue.
-Or perhaps change management is necessary at your firm to complete a large merger or acquisition, smoothly and effectively.
+Or perhaps change management is necessary at your organization to complete a large merger or acquisition, smoothly and effectively.
 Regardless of the reason(s) for business transformation, it’s rarely an easy process.

 In fact, the Harvard Business Review reports that there’s still a relatively low success rate for these types of programs.
 “Corporate transformations still have a miserable success rate, even though scholars and consultants have significantly improved our understanding of how they work,” the article states.
 “Studies consistently report that about three-quarters of change efforts flop — either they fail to deliver the anticipated benefits, or they are abandoned entirely.”